-Brain lesions are abnormal areas of tissue in your brain.
-Most likely, you've learned that you have a brain lesion or brain lesions as an incidental finding after having a brain-imaging test — such as magnetic resonance imaging (MRI) or a computerized tomography (CT) scan — performed for some reason.
-On MRI images, for example, brain lesions appear as dark or light spots that don't look like normal brain tissue.
+A brain lesion is an abnormality seen on a brain-imaging test, such as magnetic resonance imaging (MRI) or computerized tomography (CT).
+On CT or MRI scans, brain lesions appear as dark or light spots that don't look like normal brain tissue.

 A brain lesion may involve small to large areas of your brain, and the severity of the underlying condition may range from relatively minor to life-threatening.

 If a brain lesion discovered during a brain-imaging test doesn't appear to be from a benign or resolved condition, your doctor will likely seek more information from additional testing or consulting a specialist.